robertbraeutigam/scan/README.md

 ### Responses

-A response is sent from the Controlled to the Controller, always as a response to a previous request.
+A response to a previous request from the other party.
 There may be multiple responses to the same request, depending on the action requested and other circumstances.

 The format of the response is as follows: